 Americas/Pacific.
-The year-over-year increases in Sales Leaders and Customers in our Americas/Pacific segment, as well as revenue for both the second quarter and the first half of 2018, reflect success with our growth strategy that focuses on products, programs and platforms.
-In North America, Sales Leaders had continued success with social-selling initiatives and products that are conducive to social selling, and we had a favorable response to our Velocity sales compensation program enhancements, which we launched in North America during the second quarter.
-We also believe that Velocity contributed to our continued growth in the Pacific region.
-In Latin America, we generated strong growth, particularly in Argentina and Chile; the growth in these markets accounted for approximately 44% of the Americas/Pacific segment's \$21 million revenue growth for the second quarter.
-However, revenue growth in Argentina has begun to flatten on a sequential basis.
-As discussed in Note 17 to the consolidated financial statements contained in this report, the Argentina economy was recently classified as a highly inflationary economy under U.S. accounting standards, and we will begin to apply highly inflationary accounting treatment in that market in the third quarter of 2018.
+The year-over-year increases in revenue, Sales Leaders and Customers in our Americas/Pacific segment reflect success with our growth strategy that focuses on platforms, products and programs.
+In North America, Sales Leaders had continued success with social-selling initiatives and products that are conducive to social selling.
+We also believe that our Velocity sales compensation program enhancements contributed to our continued growth in the North America and Pacific regions.
+In Latin America, we generated strong growth during the third quarter, particularly in Mexico, Argentina and Chile.
+However, revenue declined in Argentina on a sequential basis in the third quarter.
+The Argentina economy was recently classified as a highly inflationary economy under U.S. accounting standards, and we began to apply highly inflationary accounting treatment in that market in the third quarter.
+We have implemented price increases in response to inflation in Argentina.
+Our reported revenue for the third quarter reflects a negative impact of 10% from foreign-currency fluctuations in many markets across this segment.
+In October 2018, we launched Velocity in Latin America.